 Responsible Conduct of Research

 All new Ph.D. students and many postdoctoral scholars* are required to enroll in the RCR training course, GS0900 titled, "Essential Research Practices: Responsible Conduct of Research."
-This is a zero credit hour pass/fail course, so there are no costs associated with registration for new Ph.D. students.
-Postdoctoral scholars can register here for this course at no cost.
+This is a zero-credit hour pass/fail course, so there are no costs associated with registration.

-This semester, the class will be entirely on-line.
+For fall 2023, the class will be entirely online.
 All components will be accessible through the GS0900 course site on Canvas.
-PhD students can register for the course here and follow the prompts.
+Ph.D. students can register for the course here.
 When searching for the course, enter 0900 in the course number box.
-The course will then appear with the course registration number 25198.
-Click to add the course and proceed to complete the registration process.
-Postdoctoral scholars will be provided access to the Canvas website after they register through the link above.
+The course registration number (CRN) is 12677.

 Per NIH guidelines, RCR training must be refreshed every 4 years and all trainees must take an online refresher course after a four-year period.

 *Postdocs funded by OVPR are required to attend this course during their first year; failure to do so will result in funds for year two not being transferred.
 Postdocs funded by federal funds (e.g. NIH and NSF) are also required to attend this course during their first year, per the U.S. government.
 All other postdocs are highly recommended to take this course during their first year at Wayne State.
 Questions?
 Please contact email@example.com.

 Questions?
 Contact Associate Dean Todd Leff, Ph.D., at firstname.lastname@example.org.